-In this paper we develop an algorithm based on clausal resolution for computing uniform interpolants of TBoxes formulated in the description logic ALC which can preserve all the consequences that do not make use of some given concept names.
-We also present an experimental evaluation of our approach which demonstrates that in many practical cases uniform interpolants exist and that they can be computed with our algorithm.
-All missing proofs can be found in the full version of this paper, which is available from http://lat.inf.tu-dresden.de/~michel/publications/.
+In this paper we develop an algorithm based on clausal resolution for computing uniform interpolants of TBoxes formulated in the description logic ALC which can preserve all the consequences which do not make use of some given concept names and which have a quantifier nesting level limited to some given depth.
+Subsequently, we present an experimental evaluation of our approach which demonstrates that in many practical cases uniform interpolants (without limitations on the quantifier nesting depth) exist and that they can be computed with our algorithm.
+We also apply our prototype tool to compute the logical difference between versions of ontologies from the biomedical domain.

+The material presented here extends earlier work (Ludwig and Konev 2013).
+All the missing proofs can be found in the full version of this paper.